Chocolate Chip Banana Bread

 Why are super duper ripe bananas so great for baking?
-Can you just substitute in an not-so-ripe banana instead?
+Can you just substitute a not-so-ripe banana instead?
 The answer is no — but maybe not for the reason you’re thinking.

 At first glance, the texture of the banana seems like the biggest difference.
 It’s a lot harder to mash up a green banana than it is to mash a brown banana, right?

-There are thousands of recipes out there, from Plain Jane banana bread with no add-ins all the way to crazy concoctions like cinnamon streusel topped cream cheese stuffed nutella swirl peanut butter chip banana bread, which seems to me like someone just opened their cabinets and dumped everything in.
+There are thousands of recipes out there, from Plain Jane banana bread with no add-ins all the way to crazy concoctions like cinnamon streusel topped cream cheese stuffed Nutella swirl peanut butter chip banana bread.

 More Banana Dessert Recipes: